4 Ways to Eliminate Drain Odor

 - Additionally, take time to routinely clean your garbage disposal before an issue comes up.
 For milder cleanings, simply put some dish soap and hot water in your disposal, plug it with the stopper, and then run the disposal for a little bit.
 Then, remove the stopper and scrub the flaps at the enterance of your disposal to remove any stuck on food.

 If the odor from your drains persists, despite frequent cleaning and preventive maintenance, call Scott English Plumbing to get your system checked & get a drain cleaning service.
-From professional drain snaking to more intense drain cleaning methods, we’ll get you home working (and smelling) optimally again.
+From professional drain snaking to more intense drain cleaning methods like hydro jetting, we’ll get you home working (and smelling) optimally again.